“Major political parties serve only the banks, corporations and the rich,” says Will Fulgenzi of the Socialist Equality Party

 He says that “major political parties serve only the major banks, corporations and the rich.”

 “The Greens, along with other third parties and self-styled independents, are part of the same official establishment.
-They represent no alternative because they all defend capitalism—the ultimate cause of war, exploitation and social inequality,” Mr Fulgenzi adds.
+They represent no alternative because they all defend capitalism—the ultimate cause of war, exploitation and social inequality,” he adds.

 Some other issues that Will is passionate about are the South China Sea, India-Australia relations, jobs, wages, health and education services.